Wildlife Photography in the Rain: From Drab to Fab

 While we're on the topic of gear, let's not overlook the humble lens hood.
 This simple accessory serves a dual purpose in the rain.

-Second, it aids in reducing lens flare, which can be especially problematic when you're dealing with the refractive qualities of rain.
 So, remember to attach that lens hood—it's a small step that can have a big impact on your wildlife photography in the rain.

 rain drops on a spiders webReflections in rain drops on a cobweb - keep your eyes open for little scenes like this

-But on some occasions even a lens hood isn’t enough!
+But on some occasions, even a lens hood isn’t enough!

 Once, while out in a mild drizzle, I was so engrossed in tracking a snipe through my viewfinder that I barely registered the rain intensifying.
+The sound of raindrops hitting my camera's weather-sealed body was like a steady drumbeat, lulling me into a false sense of security.

 From that day on, I've always kept a small microfiber cloth tucked within easy reach.